 How does linear regression work?

 Linear regression works by finding a line of best fit to pass through the data.
 Infinitely many lines can be fit to the data, but the best fitting line (called the “line of best fit”) will be the one that minimizes scatter.
-The metric that is used to quantify scatter is called the sum of squared residuals (sometimes called sum of squared error or SSE for short).
+The metric that quanitifes scatter is called the sum of squared residuals (aka sum of squared error or SSE).

-A tacit goal of linear regression (or really any statistical model) is to minimize the overall model error.
+A goal of linear regression is to minimize the overall model error.
 This should make intuitive sense.
 The less error there is in a model, the better it is fitting to the data.
 Therefore, we want to treat both positive residuals (those above the line) and negative residuals (those below the line) as equally ‘bad’.
 So we square each residual value and sum them up.
 The line of best fit is the line that minimizes the sum of these squared residuals.

 You can see the line of best fit above for estimating gas mileage in mpg is calculated to be: 37.3-5.34*car weight(in 1000’s of pounds)